bebo13133/SoftAcademy/readme.md

 ## Testing Project

 Soft Academy has its own tests to ensure a more reliable and secure platform operation.
-To run them, execute the following command:
+To run them, execute the following command of the main directories :

   ```bash
     npm run test